secure-foundations/verdict-bench/README.md

 ## Build without verification

-If your system does not support Verus, or for some reason Verus is not working, an alternative is to just build the project without invoking Verus for verification.
+If your system does not support Verus, or for some reason Verus is not working, an alternative is to just build the project without invoking Verus for formal verification.

 To do this, simply run (without running `. tools/activate.sh`)
 ```
+git submodule update --init
 cargo build --release
 ```
 which should work like in a normal Rust package, with all verification annotations stripped.